apache/incubator-brooklyn/docs/start/known-issues.md

 *Fix*: is [Pull #600](https://github.com/brooklyncentral/brooklyn/pull/600); you may also want to run with `brooklyn.jclouds.aws-ec2.user=root` if subsequent commands give permission errors.

 *Versions Affected*: 0.5.0-M2

+### Unable to Provision Ubuntu 8 VMs

+*Symptom: Brooklyn fails to provision Ubuntu 8 VMs (e.g. in aws-ec2) with the following error 'Cannot insert the iptables rule for port 22.
+Error: sudo: illegal option `-n''.

+*Cause: Ubuntu 8 is too old; the sudo command doesn't support the -n setting.

+*Workaround: Choose Ubuntu 10 or higher.

+*Versions Affected*: 0.5.0-M2